Sekwanele950/Portfolio-Sekwanele/README.md

 Welcome to my data science portfolio website!
 This site showcases my journey as an aspiring data scientist, featuring projects, skills, and achievements in data science, analytics, and technology.
 As I embark on my academic journey in BSc Mathematics Stream majoring in Computer Science and Statistics (Data Science), this portfolio reflects my passion for solving real-world problems with data-driven solutions.

+🧠 Currently.
-🧠 I am pursuing a Bachelor of Science in Mathematics Stream, majoring in Computer Science and Statistics (Data Science) at the University of KwaZulu-Natal.
+I am pursuing a Bachelor of Science in Mathematics Stream, majoring in Computer Science and Statistics (Data Science) at the University of KwaZulu-Natal.
 This academic foundation, combined with my growing technical skills, positions me to contribute meaningfully to the field of data science.

 👩‍💻 Portfolio Highlights